 (2) If special notice is given as provided in subdivision (b)(2) of this rule.

 The attendance of witnesses may be compelled by subpoena.
 The deposition of a person confined in prison may be taken only by leave of court on such terms as the court prescribes.

-(b) Notice of Examination: General Requirements; Special Notice; Nonstenographic Recording; Production of Documents and Things; Deposition of Organization.
+(b) Notice of Examination: General Requirements; Special Notice; Recording; Interpreters; Production of Documents and Things; Deposition of Organization; Officer's Duties.

-(B) When the party against whom the deposition is to be used is unknown or is one whose whereabouts cannot be ascertained he or she may be notified of the taking of the deposition by publication.
+(D) When the party against whom the deposition is to be used is unknown or is one whose whereabouts cannot be ascertained, he or she may be notified of the taking of the deposition by publication or by any manner that is approved by the court and reasonably calculated under the circumstances to provide the party with actual notice.
 The publication must be made once in some newspaper printed in the county where the action is pending, if there be any printed in such county, and if not, in some newspaper printed in this state of general circulation in that county.
 The publication must contain all that is required in a written notice and must be made at least ten days prior to the deposition.
 Publication may be proved in the manner prescribed in Neb.
 Rev. Stat. § 25-520.
-A copy of the written notice shall be filed with the clerk before publication.
+Before publication, a copy of the written notice shall be filed with the court in which the action is pending.

 (2) Leave of court is not required for the taking of a deposition by plaintiff if the notice:

 (A) States that the person to be examined is about to go out of the State of Nebraska and will be unavailable for examination in the State of Nebraska unless his or her deposition is taken before expiration of the thirty-day period, and

 (B) Sets forth facts to support the statement.